tabitatk/ManualIoT/README.md

  <img src="/images-manual/errorhaakje2.png" width="1000px">

-I added 3 of these brackets "}" at the end

-and now it wordss.
+I added 3 of these brackets "}" at the endand now it wordss.

 I copied the code a couple of times in the if statement and changed the hour by 1+ and now my light works how i want and works.